-A lawsuit has been filed against Cook Medical by a man who was injured by an IVC Filter that is linked to a 43% risk of vein perforations.
+A lawsuit has been filed by a man from Pennsylvania who was injured by a defective G2® blood clot filter manufactured by C.R.
+Bard.

 A woman from Nevada has joined a federal IVC filter injury litigation against C.R.
 Bard that now involves over 5,700 similar lawsuits.